 So, the main principles that I try to follow in my work are as follows:

-1. 1.
-Short signal path.
-This does not mean that we should reduce the number of stages to the point of absurdity.
-This means that there should be just as many stages as necessary to make harmonious.
-If the current/voltage converter that based on germanium transistors sounds better for a number of sound features paired with an emitter follower, then it should be used with a follower at the output, even if there is a technical possibility to castrate the device (in case input\output impedance, output levels- all it does not cause questions).
-You can not cut off the part of scheme for ideological reasons - these issues are solved only at the level of hearing.
-Just as the amount of certain spices in a complex culinary dish is determined only by taste.
+- Do not reduce the number of electronic stages to the point of absurdity.
+This means that there should be just as many stages as necessary to make harmonious sounding music.
+For example, if the current/voltage converter sounds better when paired with a cathode follower, then it should be used, even if there is a technical possibility to do without it.
+You can not cut part of the circuit just for ideological reasons - these questions are answered only by listening, just as the amount of spice in a complex culinary dish is determined only by taste.

 Now let us talk about other tricks that are used in my devices.
 I have already mentioned the single-ended output stage, but few people know that a similar solution exists for the power supply circuit.
 This solution is called a half-wave rectifier.
 These rectifier schemes were already known from the infancy of radio engineering and were actively used in radio receivers of the 1920s to 30s.
 This is the most musical rectifier circuit, if I may say so, and it is used in many of my devices, mainly in the digital circuits.